SemanticMediaWiki/SemanticMediaWiki/src/Schema/docs/search.form.md

 - `forms` defines a collection of forms
   - `Books and journals` as title of a form
     - `Has title` is a simple input field without any constraints
-    - `Publication type` is a input field with additional attributes
+    - `Publication type` is an input field with additional attributes

 <pre>
 {